Doing work in Rama: Depots, ETLs, and PStates

 specifies a list where each value must be a map.
 The maps' keys must be strings, and values must be any type.
 This would be a good schema for the Session History PState in our analytics application.

-specifies a set where each value must be a list of Longs.
+specifies a map where each key can be any type and each value must be a set of strings.

 The reason Rama supports storing rich data structures like this is that it furthers the design goal of allowing you to build your entire application using a single system.
 "Single system" doesn’t just mean that your data store lives in the same process as the rest of your application; it also means that you don’t have to contort your data into whatever limited data structures your data store requires.
 You can take regular day-in day-out programming concepts and bring them into backend programming, which frees you up to focus more on the actual business logic of your application rather than the arcana of integrating with external systems.